-If you’re like us, you probably couldn’t think of a healthy option for eating out so delaying the inevitable seemed like your best bet.
+If you’re like us, you probably couldn’t think of a healthy meal option for eating out so delaying the inevitable seemed like your best bet.
 Knowing where you can go and what you can get to stay relatively healthy is key to making good choices.
 One sure-fire way to eat healthy, without ordering a salad: Order off the kids’ menu.
 Even though you’re likely eating spicy nugs or just a burger, they come with healthier side options (like Wendy’s summer berry cup!) and offer smaller portions.
-Bonus: Kids’ meals are super cheap.
+Bonus: Kids’ meals are super cheap — which is why so many restaurants offer free meals to kids.
 So, where are the best places to find healthy fast food?
 Check out one of our over dozen suggestions so you can eat nutritious and balanced meals on the go.

 Yes, Panera is fast food.
 Many new Paneras are building drive-thrus, making them optimal stops on errand days or short lunch breaks.
 Panera has the biggest selection of salads and soups in the fast food game, and also offer smoothies.